facebookresearch/fairseq/examples/quant_noise/README.md

 Scalar quantization with Quant-Noise consists in randomly quantizing a proportion `p` of both weights and activations during training.
 Scalar quantization is implemented [here](https://github.com/pytorch/fairseq/tree/master/fairseq/modules/quantization/scalar) under the form of Fake Quantization, meaning that we emulate int8 on GPU by quantizing and de-quantizing both the weights and the activations.
 We rely on PyTorch's [quantization primitives](https://github.com/pytorch/pytorch/tree/master/torch/quantization).

-TODO: correct task description and flags correction.
 To train a model with Quant-Noise, add the following flag:
 ```
 --quant-noise-scalar 0.5
 ```